vanhoefm/libwifi/docs/linux_tutorial.md

 The parameter `-i wlan` specifies the interface to use and `-c client.conf` the configuration of the network.
 Finally, `-dd -K` causes verbose debug output and causes encryption keys to be printed, respectively.

+## Compiling and starting IWD

+Another open-source Wi-Fi client/AP is Intel's [IWD](https://wiki.archlinux.org/title/iwd).

+**TODO: Explain how to easily compile and start IWD for experiments.**

 <a id="monitor-mode"></a>
 ## Enabling monitor mode